vetras/ts-express-decorators-wiki/Class:-ServerLoader---Lifecycle-Hooks.md

 #### ServerLoader.$afterRoutesInit(): void | Promise
 > This hooks is available since v1.3.x

 This hook will be called after all the routes are collected by [`ServerLoader.mount()`](https://github.com/Romakita/ts-express-decorators/wiki/Class:-ServerLoader----API#serverloadermountendpoint-globpattern-serverloader) or [`ServerLoader.scan()`](https://github.com/Romakita/ts-express-decorators/wiki/Class:-ServerLoader----API#serverloadermountendpoint-globpattern-serverloader).
-When all routes are collected, [ServerLoader]() build the [Controllers](https://github.com/Romakita/ts-express-decorators/wiki/Controllers) and [Services](https://github.com/Romakita/ts-express-decorators/wiki/Class:-ServerLoader----API#serverloaderscanglobpattern-serverloader) then ServerLoader mount each route to the ExpressApp.
+When all routes are collected, ServerLoader build the [Controllers](https://github.com/Romakita/ts-express-decorators/wiki/Controllers) then ServerLoader mount each route to the ExpressApp.

 This hook is the right place to add middleware like [`serve-static`](https://github.com/expressjs/serve-static) before the [Global Handlers Error](https://github.com/Romakita/ts-express-decorators/wiki/Class:-ServerLoader---Lifecycle-Hooks#serverloaderonerrorerror-request-response-next-void).
 Example:
 ```typescript